spatie/docs.spatie.be-old/resources/views/laravel-tags/v1/basic-usage/using-tags.md

 #### Syncing tags

 By syncing tags the package will make sure only the tags given will be attached to the models.
-All other tags will be detached
+All other tags that were on the model will be detached.

 ```php
 $yourModel->syncTags(['tag 2', 'tag 3']);